Gerold55/laptop/API.md

 - `bdev.rtype` - Removable type. "usb" or "floppy"
 - `bdev.storage` - Data table used for app storage, if format is data compatible
 - `bdev:reload()` - Reload all data from node inventory

+## Compatible Items
+There is no own compatible items registrator.
+The item needs to match the item group to be usable with the laptops
+- `laptop_removable_floppy = 1` - The item is a floppy
+- `laptop_removable_usb = 1` - The item is usb storage disk